jeremenichelli/personal-site/posts/2014-10-13-the-power-of-using-object-literals.md

 Using the _for in_ iterator you loop on every key of an object and I've sent _dflt_, but in this case I'm searching for its keys inside the custom one.
 If the custom options object contains that key I save its value in a new object, in case it's not present I go for the default one.
 This approach is great because if you accidentally send an object with unnecessary option keys not contained on the default one they will be ignored.

-This technic is used in <a href="https://github.com/jeremenichelli/vanish" target="_blank">vanish</a>, one of my repositories to handle carousels, in case you want to see how it works.
+This technic is used in [vanish](//github.com/jeremenichelli/vanish/), one of my repositories to handle carousels, in case you want to see how it works.

 ### Linking states to specific methods